 In this blog, we will cover:

-• Pictures of each temperature on the color scale
+- Interactive visual examples of each temperature on the color scale

 Just a couple of decades ago, choosing the right lighting for your home was as simple as heading to the local hardware store and purchasing the right size bulb for your lamp or socket.
-Before the advent of CFL and LED lights, there were limited options for energy-saving lighting, and almost all incandescent bulbs give off that same, warm, yellowish glow of light.
+Before the advent of CFL and LED lights, there were limited options for energy-saving lighting, and almost all incandescent bulbs gave off that same, warm, yellowish glow of light.

 This short article explores the differences between what is known as “warm” and “cool” lighting to help homeowners pick the best lighting option for different parts of their home.

 When you turn on a light in your home, it probably emits either a white or yellowish glow.
 The white color refers to cool lighting, while warm lighting is characterized by a softer yellow hue.
 Correlated Color Temperature (CCT) in different lighting fixtures is used as a description of the color of the light emanating from the light fixture.
 CCT is measured in kelvins (K) on a 1,000 K to 10,000 K scale.
-Warm, yellow lighting has a CCT rating of between 2,400 and 2,700 K, while cooler, white LED lighting has a rating of 4,000 K.

 So what exactly does this mean for the lights we use in our homes?
 In practical terms, cool lighting will contain more “blue light” and will appear slightly brighter to the eye.
 This is why cool or white LED bulbs are rated as having a higher lumen output than their warm LED counterparts.